ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 # let rec fibs m n = Seq.cons m (fibs n (n + m));;
 val fibs : int -> int -> int Seq.t = <fun>
 ```
 It actually isn't.
-It's a non-ending recursion which blows away the stack.
+It's an unending recursion which blows away the stack.

 <!--
 At that point, Seq.cons has not been introduced yet, so the reader only knows fun () -> Seq.Cons … and would not have fallen into the trap of writing Seq.cons … instead.
 Besides, she may not understand this section at all because Seq.cons is not explained here.
 The progression of this section should be turned upside down.